 UNIQUE CHALLENGES FOR DISABILITY PROGRAMS & SERVICES IN THE CLEAR LAKE AREA

 The composite nature of the Clear Lake area, the fact that it includes a large section that is Houston, a small section that is Pasadena, a small section that is Pearland, and lots of other small municipalities put together, creates unique challenges for the delivery and funding of public programs and services for people with intellectual disabilities.
-Clear Lake is on the very edges of two counties.
-City and county disability services and established nonprofit organizations which typically serve people with disabilities do not extend to Clear Lake.
+Clear Lake is on edges of two counties.
+City and county disability services and established nonprofit organizations which typically serve people with disabilities often do not extend to Clear Lake.

 Because Clear Lake is not a city, it has no municipal community center or authority through which to offer adapted recreation public programs for the whole area.
 It has no community college campus though which to offer vocational and life skills courses for people with disabilities.
 Harris County also offers little in the way of disability services in the area.
 When my child’s name came up on the interest list for ABA services through Harris county MHMRA, for example, I was expected to drive 30 miles each way to 610 and 290 for each half-day session, held in the middle of a work day.
 The only entities which serve the Clear Lake area as such are CCISD and the Clear Lake Chamber of Commerce.